Parts Printing.

 Problem

-At the CF18 – Lumpy Cohesion Station, senior operators perform quality checks on toner bottles.
+At the CF18 – Inspection Station, senior operators perform quality checks on toner bottles.
 Oliver noticed that there was no dedicated space to place the toner bottles, leading to operators precariously balancing the bottles, which often resulted in toner spills.
 This inefficiency posed a risk of material waste and disrupted workflow.

 Solution